 The studies also confirm that an increased Eco-Efficiency can be achieved by investing in optimized plant equipment (minimized operating costs).
 Hereby, the choice of refrigerant and the associated system technology play an important role.

-Eco-Efficiency can be illustrated in graphic representation (Example of an Eco-Efficiency evaluation): The results of the Eco-Efficiency evaluation are shown on the x-axis in the system of coordinates, whilst the results of the life cycle cost analysis are shown on the y-axis.
+Eco-Efficiency can be illustrated in graphic representation: The results of the Eco-Efficiency evaluation are shown on the x-axis in the system of coordinates, whilst the results of the life cycle cost analysis are shown on the y-axis.
 This shows clearly: A system that is situated higher in the top right quadrant exhibits an increasingly better Eco-Efficiency – and conversely, it becomes less efficient in the bottom left sector.

 The diagonals plotted into the system of coordinates represent lines of equal Eco-Efficiency.
 This means that systems or processes with different life cycle costs and environmental impacts can quite possibly result in the same Eco-Efficiency.